top of page

 Experienced auditors know the standards well and see many organisations struggling with various aspects, so they can often spot issues and maybe even suggest solutions that the organisations themselves may fail to see.

 When certifying an organisation in practice, however, the certification auditors will accept all the management system elements or processes that fully conform with the standard, and will consider and discuss with management any aspects that are not quite so clearly or fully conformant, before making a decision as to whether or not to issue the certificate.
-More likely, they will specify what must be addressed (“major Non-Conformities”) and verified before they will issue the certificate, plus other things that should be addressed (“minor NCs” and niggly “observations” or "opportunities for improvement").
+More likely, they will specify what must be addressed (“major Non-Conformities”) and verified before they will issue the certificate, plus other things that should be addressed (“minor NCs” and niggly “observations” or "Opportunities for Improvement").

-At the end of the day – which may be some weeks after the certification audit once they are satisfied that all major NCs are fixed - the certification auditors must decide whether the standard’s requirements are satisfied sufficiently to issue or renew a conformity certificate.
+At the end of the day – which may be some weeks after the certification audit once they are satisfied that all major NCs are fixed - the certification auditors must decide whether the standard’s requirements are sufficiently satisfied to issue or renew a conformity certificate.

 It is natural to focus on whichever aspects of the standard are most challenging.
 The auditors may probe more deeply into those same areas if there are concerns, but occasionally organisations are tripped up by things that seem relatively straightforward: this is where the auditors’ independence, competence and empathy come into play.